eltiffster/authorFunction/README.md

 Throughout his life and career, Allen was very self-conscious about and concerned with his own authorial identity and the performance thereof.
 Not only did he write under at least three pseudonyms on several occasions (Cotton and Van Arsdel 2004, n.p.), he also goes to great lengths to create a backstory for "Olive Pratt Rayner" ("Literary Notes"); dedicates "her" novels to a fictional husband and brother (Allen 7); and insists that no one know his identity as author until after his death ("News in Brief").
 Vanessa Warne and Colette Colligan suggest that Allen's use of a cross-gender pseudonym and other writings reflect anxieties over writing as a male author in a genre with a mostly female audience.

-![a backstory for Olive Pratt Rayner](images/5-literaryNotes.png) *Figure 5: An posthumous note in* the Australasian *about "Olive Pratt Rayner."*
+![a backstory for Olive Pratt Rayner](images/5-literaryNotes.png) *Figure 5: An posthumous note in* The Australasian *about "Olive Pratt Rayner."*

 Allen’s cross-gendered pseudonym suggests that an author’s gender, as read or interpreted by their audience, is susceptible to being faked.
 In the context of performance and performativity, Allen’s cross-genderism recalls Butler’s reading of drag, which "plays upon the distinction between the anatomy of the performer and the gender that is being performed" to expose the instability of gender as a natural or essential characteristic (1999, 175).
 Allen’s pseudonym might well raise the same point, even if, in other respects, his politics seem problematic.
 For example, although Allen wrote explicitly in support of women’s rights and independence, many scholars note that he seemed unable to reconcile this support with his Darwinist emphasis on reproduction and motherhood (Atchison 2005; Cameron 2012).